 Stage 7: Side Panels and Front Doors

->

-> During a restoration project we maintain the highest level of quality during the initial metal working phases.
+During a reconstruction project we maintain the highest level of quality during the initial metal working phases.
 As professional restorers we must take care from the very beginning to make sure that during the latter phases we are not left with problems that we can no longer fix unless we start from scratch.

->

-> Stage 8: Door and Window Posts
+Stage 8: Door and Window Posts

 We spend a fair amount of time restoring the door and window posts so they align properly and close firmly and smoothly.